 Authenticating users

-Application security is very important so Pusher provides a mechanism for authenticating a user’s access to a channel at the point of subscription.
+Application security is very important so Channels provides a mechanism for authenticating a user’s access to a channel at the point of subscription.

 This can be used both to restrict access to private channels, and in the case of presence channels notify subscribers of who else is also subscribed via presence events.

-The destination of the authentication request can be configured by setting a static property on the Pusher object.
+The destination of the authentication request can be configured.

 The default value for this is: /pusher/auth